Code of Conduct

 - All Maret employees are trained to maintain appropriate boundaries with children.

-- The School commissions background checks on all employees and continues background checks after they are hired.
+- The School commissions background checks on all employees, including coaches and substitutes, and continues background checks after they are hired.
+All contracted workers are also expected to have had background checks.

 - The School teaches students and faculty how to identify and stop an abusive situation before it happens; what predatory behavior looks like; and how to help a friend if you are aware of any unsafe conduct.